 - Clinical Fellow, Department of Surgery, Massachusetts General Hospital

-4. PROFESSIONAL MEETINGS: Attendance and participation at appropriate professional meetings is encouraged.
+Professional meetings: Attendance and participation at appropriate professional meetings is encouraged.
 The first-year fellows usually attend Atlantic Coast Retina, Duke AVS, ARVO and the MEEI Vitrectomy Course.
 The second-year fellows usually attend ASRS, AAO, Macula Society, Retina Society, and VBS.
-Fellows get two weeks (ten work days) to attend meetings.
+Fellows get two weeks (10 work days) to attend meetings.
 Fellows are reimbursed for travel to meetings up to $1,500 per academic year with additional opportunities for funding available.

 The Vitreoretinal Fellowship participates in the San Francisco Match Program [SF Match Program # 4067], and getting a match number and having the number in our files should be a top priority.